-A staycation is a great way to relax while reducing the expense and time it takes for out of town travel.
-Perhaps born out of peer pressure for a great response whenever someone asks “so, what did you do on your vacation?” the staycation – vacationing in the town where you live – is a big thing.
+A staycation is a great way to relax while saving on the cost and time it takes for out of town travel.
+Perhaps born out of peer pressure for a great response whenever someone asks “so, what did you do on your vacation?” the staycation – vacationing in the town where you live – is big!

 Plan Your Staycation Fun

-It’s time to get excited and creative to start planning out your itinerary!
+It’s time to get excited and creative and start planning your itinerary!
 Think about what’s near you.
-Places you’ve heard others talk about, but haven’t had a chance to visit yet.
-Here are some suggestions by personality type –
+Places you’ve heard others talk about, but haven’t had a chance to visit.
+Here are some ideas by personality –

 - History buff: Local museums